 Kenilworth District Councillors

-Bob Butler, the lone SDP-Liberal Alliance from the 1983 poll, lost his seat in Park Hill.
-He said he was very disappointed and puzzled by the result.
-He also lost his town council seat and he said he is contemplating standing down from local politics.
-He said., “This might be my ‘swan song’, I’ve worked hard in Kenilworth for the last 12 years but if this is what the voters want, then that is what they will get, you never really know the reasons why.
+Bob Butler, of the SDP-Liberal Alliance, the soul survivor of the 1983 poll, lost his seat in Park Hill.
+He was very disappointed and puzzled by the result.
+He also lost his town council seat, and said he is contemplating standing down from local politics.
+He said; “This might be my ‘swan song’, I’ve worked hard in Kenilworth for the last 12 years but if this is what the voters want, then that is what they will get, you never really know the reasons why.
 I haven’t faced any animosity from people or the oppostion”.

 Kenilworth District Councillors

-Former Quarry Road resident Thomas Litterick was born in Clydeside, Glasgow on the 25th May 1929 to working-class parents, William and Annie.
+Former Quarry Road resident Thomas Litterick was born in Clydeside, Glasgow in 1929 to working-class parents, William and Annie.

 Arrival In Kenilworth

 Thomas eventually became a university lecturer having graduated in economics at Dundee University.
 He also studed at the University of St. Andrews.
-He lecturered at both Lanchester Polytechnic in Coventry, and at Aston University in Birmingham, on Industrial Relations.
+He lecturered at both Lanchester Polytechnic (now Coventry University), and at Aston Universityin Birmingham, on Industrial Relations.

 In 1957, Thomas married Jane Ellen Birkenhead at Chippenham and they eventually came to Kenilworth.
 They moved into a ‘new build’ at 1, Quarry Road, probably in 1966.
 They had four daughters together.
 Quarry Road has only four houses and adjoins Malthouse Lane with De Montfort Road.